Top

 To clearly define an MVP for Search and Filter as two separate components – it was important to clearly distinguish the features of each component.

-Search and Filter experience in JIRA
+Search and Filter functionality in Jira Application

 In this mode, a user may not necessarily know exactly what they are looking for.
 Users could benefit from assistance in expanding search parameters = increasing the scope of the search results and the user in turn, finding relevant data.
-This is a mode of discovery.
+This is a mode of discovery 🕵🏻♂️

-KEY WORDS - expand scope, expand keyword search parameters, expand search results
+Key Words: expand scope, expand keyword search parameters, expand search results

 Filter UI in various products

 Pertains to applying restrictions to narrow down a set of results.
-In this scenario, users may have a clearer idea of what they are looking for, and are trying to narrow the scope of search results to uncover specific data.
+In this scenario, users may have a clearer idea of what they are looking for, and are trying to narrow the scope of search results to uncover specific data ⛏

-key words - narrow down scope, limit parameters, decrease search results
+Key words: narrow down scope, limit parameters, decrease search results

 Our users are searching first in a mode of discovery, and filtering second when narrowing the scope of their search results.